MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-best-practices/ai-machine-learning-enterprise-security.md

 ### Setup script

 You can use a setup script to automate customization and configuration of compute instances at creation.
 As an administrator, you can write a customization script to use when creating all compute instances in a workspace.
-You can use Azure Policy to enforce that the setup script is used for creating every compute instance.
+You can use Azure Policy to enforce use of the setup script to create every compute instance.
 For more information, see [Create and manage an Azure Machine Learning compute instance](/azure/machine-learning/how-to-create-manage-compute-instance#setup-script).

 ### Create on behalf of